Black-owned hospice seeks to bring greater ease in dying to Black families

 "My first thought was death," she says.

-National data shows Black Medicare patients and their families are not making the move to comfort care as often as white patients.
-Roughly 41% of Black Medicare beneficiaries who died in 2019 were enrolled in hospice, compared to white patients for whom the figure is 54%, according to data compiled annually by the National Hospice and Palliative Care Organization.
+National data shows Black Medicare patients and their families are not making the move to comfort care as often as white patients are.
+Roughly 41% of Black Medicare beneficiaries who died in 2019 were enrolled in hospice, compared with white patients for whom the figure is 54%, according to data compiled annually by the National Hospice and Palliative Care Organization.

 Murphy's mother survived nearly three years on hospice.
 The benefit is meant for those in the last six months of life, but predicting when the end will come is difficult, especially with dementia.
 Hospice provides palliative care for the dying and support for caregivers for a long as the process lasts.